Skip to main content

 Calculator

-Live melt values for pre-1965 silver dimes, quarters, half dollars, and Morgan & Peace dollars.
+Live melt values for US 90% silver coins, Canadian 80% pre-1968 silver coins, and war nickels.
 Enter a face value amount or count coin by coin.

 Quick calculation